Updated October 2018

-Collins McNicholas fully respects your rights to privacy and are committed to strict adherence to General Data Protection Regulations (GDPR) which become fully effective on 25 May 2018 as well as the provisions of the Data Protection Act 2018.
+Collins McNicholas fully respects your rights to privacy and are committed to strict adherence to the EU General Data Protection Regulation (GDPR) which came into effect on 25 May 2018 as well as the provisions of the Data Protection Act 2018.

 Who we are and what we do